 The Greenway will also accommodate, at its eastern end, the East Coast Greenway, a long-distance, urban, shared-use trail system linking 25 major cities along the Eastern Seaboard between Calais, Maine, and Key West, Florida.
 This green travel corridor will provide bike riders, runners, walkers, and other active-transportation users with an off-road way to explore the Eastern Seaboard.

-Due to its historic usage as a freight line carrying iron and ice from western New Jersey into New York City, the trail is alternatively known as the “Ice & Iron Greenway,” and incorporating it into the other trail systems in the area will highlight New Jersey’s history and provide interpretative tourism opportunities.
+Due to its historic usage as a freight line carrying iron and ice from western New Jersey into New York City, the trail is alternatively known as the “Ice & Iron Greenway,” and incorporating it into other trails in the area, such as the Morris Canal Greenway and the Lenape Trail will highlight New Jersey’s history and provide interpretative tourism opportunities.

 In October 2017, NJDOT released the Routing Study which they conducted, with NV5 as the consultants, for the East Coast Greenway Meadowlands Connector- the section of the greenway from the Hackensack River to North Newark.
 The overwhelming choice for this route was the Essex-Hudson Greenway/Old Boonton Line right-of-way.